atb00ker/dockerize-openwisp/README.md

 **(`pipenv`)Note:** Remember changing the values in `.env` file does nothing because `.env` is also a special file in `pipenv`, you need to change the values in `.env` file then re-activate environment to ensure that the changes reflect.

 **Note:** Currently, `openwisp-controller` is not configured with `postGIS` and will not retain data.

+## Build (Developers)

+Guide to build images again (with modification or different environment variables).

+##### Steps:

+1. Install docker-compose: `pip install docker-compose`
+2. (optional) Congfigure: Manipulate all the values in the .env file as you desire & run `make_secret_key.py` to generate a new secret key.
+3. Make desired changes in the Dockerfiles.
+4. You can build the containers with `docker-compose build`.
+5. After that do `docker-compose up`, when the containers are ready, you can test them out by going to(Default username & password are `admin`):
+- openwisp-controller: `127.0.0.1:8000/admin`
+- openwisp-network-topology: `127.0.0.1:8001/admin`
+- openwisp-radius: `127.0.0.1:8002/admin`
+- openwisp-dashboard: `127.0.0.1:8003/admin`